Park MGM

 Park MGM, formerly Monte Carlo Resort and Casino, is a megaresort hotel and casino on the Las Vegas Strip in Paradise, Nevada, United States.
 It is owned by Vici Properties and operated by MGM Resorts International.
 It was developed by Mirage Resorts and Circus Circus Enterprises, both later acquired by MGM.

 The resort opened as the Monte Carlo on June 21, 1996.
 Its design was based on the Monte Carlo Casino in Monaco.
 In January 2008, a fire occurred on the rooftop of the 32-story hotel.
 The fire, caused by welding, forced the evacuation and closure of the Monte Carlo, and 13 people were treated for smoke inhalation.
 The resort lost nearly $100 million because of the fire, including damage and lost revenue from the closure.
 It reopened three weeks later.
 The top floor suffered water damage and received a total renovation, reopening as Hotel32 in August 2009.
 It operated as a hotel-within-a-hotel, offering 50 rooms.

 In June 2016, MGM announced that it would renovate the Monte Carlo and rebrand it as Park MGM, with the name change taking effect on May 9, 2018.
 The two-year renovation, costing more than $550 million, concluded in December 2018.
-Hotel32 was removed, and the top four floors of the tower were rebranded as NoMad Las Vegas, a new hotel-within-a-hotel.
-Park MGM includes a 76982 sqft casino and 2,700 rooms, not counting another 293 at NoMad, which brings the total to 2,993.
+Hotel32 was removed, and the top four floors of the tower were rebranded as NoMad Las Vegas, a new hotel-within-a-hotel; it was renamed The Reserve at Park MGM in December 2025.
+Park MGM includes a 76982 sqft casino and 2,700 rooms, not counting another 293 at The Reserve, which brings the total to 2,993.

 Magician Lance Burton served as the Monte Carlo's longtime headliner, entertaining in the 1,200-seat Lance Burton Theatre from 1996 to 2010.
 A new venue, the Park Theater, opened in 2016 and has since been renamed Dolby Live.
 The theater seats 5,200, and was built on the former site of the Lance Burton Theatre.